CrafterPika/ppsideloader_py/README.md

 # ++sideloader_py
-an python implementatio of @eni9889's ppsideloader inject tweaks into apps by loading library on main app executable
+an python implementatio of @eni9889's ppsideloadery<br>
+inject tweaks into apps by loading library on main app executable

 # How to use